petems/terraform-provider-extip/docs/index.md

 page_title: "Provider: extip"
 sidebar_current: "docs-extip-index"
 description: |-
-  The extip provider is used to manage extip resources, such as files.
+  The Extip provider provides resources to return an external IP from a resolver.
 ---

 # extip Provider